-Whey protein supplements available in market include three main types of whey protein:
+Whey protein supplements available in the market include three main types of whey protein:

-- Whey Protein Concentrate: It contains least amount of protein ranging from 58%-89%.
-Rest of it is composed of lactose, fats, and peptides.
-Lower end concentrates have 50% whey protein whereas higher end concentrates have 90% protein.
+- Whey Protein Concentrate: It contains the least amount of protein ranging from 58%-89%.
+The rest of it is composed of lactose, fats, and peptides.
+Lower end concentrates have 50% whey protein whereas higher-end concentrates have 90% protein.

-- Whey Protein Isolate: This contains minimum amount of fat and lactose and 95% protein.
+- Whey Protein Isolate: This contains a minimum amount of fat and lactose and 95% protein.